Arthonia elegans Arthoniaceae

 Found in sheltered woodland, usually on smooth bark of Hazel (Corylus).

 Mosiac-forming immersed whitish-yellow or yellowish-brown thallus usually with delimiting orange-brown line.
-Linear, branched or stellate apothecia, purplish-brown, sometimes with red pruinose edges.
-Spores (2-)3-4(-5) septate with upper cell enlarged, (12-)14-19 × 4.5-7 µm.
+Linear, branched or stellate apothecia, purplish-brown, without pruinose edges.
+Spores (2-)3(-4) septate with upper cell enlarged, (15-)16-18(-20) x (6-)7-8(-9) µm.
 Pycnidia absent.
 Microscope photograph below.

-Can be confused with Arthonia cinnabarina and Arthonia radiata
+Can be confused with Arthonia cinnabarina and Arthonia radiata.

 Arthonia elegans